Recent Water Damage Posts

 Ways to Protect Your Home Against Flooding

 SERVPRO of Mar Vista water extraction.
 Call now at (310) 822-7800

 Home flooding can happen anywhere and at any time.
 According to FEMA (Federal Emergency Management Agency) floods are the most common and most expensive natural disasters in the U.S and no state or territory is safe.
 Here are some ways to help prevent floods in your homes and businesses.

 - When it’s time to replace the roof, spend a few hundred dollars to more to install a rubber roof underlayment, a waterproof barrier that goes under the shingles and protects the roof from water interference.

 - Safeguard in home electrical and climate systems.
-Raise switches, sockets and circuit breakers and writing at least a foot above the expected flood in your level in your area.
+Raise switches, sockets, and circuit breakers and write at least a foot above the expected flood in your level in your area.

 - Raise outdoor equipment.
 All fuel tanks, air-conditioning units, and generators should be raised above flood level.

 - Move expensive items to a safer location.

 - Install French drains.